- The growth of venture capital investment in Latin America (LatAm) has outpaced most developed economies.

 Source: LAVCA and Preqin.
 Note: Dry powder includes private equity growth.

-Although VC fundraising is robust in the region, like many emerging VC ecosystems LatAm depends on foreign capital to fuel its growth.
+Although VC fundraising is robust in the region, like many emerging VC ecosystems, LatAm depends on foreign capital to fuel its growth.
 Nearly 70% of funds investing in LatAm are from the US, and 12% are international (excluding the US).
-In 2010, only 137 US VC funds invested in LatAm; for 2020 year-to-date, that number has grown to more than 560.
+In 2010, only 137 US VC funds invested in LatAm.
+In 2020, that number grew to more than 560.
 Yet while US participation quickly grew, there is plenty of room to expand.
 Of all active US VC firms since 2015, only about 30% have invested at least once in LatAm.